 The following Management's Discussion and Analysis ("MD&A") focuses on significant factors that affected Candente Copper Corp. ("Candente Copper") and its subsidiaries (collectively, the "Company") during the relevant reporting period and to the date of this report.
-This MD&A contains a review and analysis of the financial results for the six months ended June 30, 2017, and identifies business risks that the Company faces and comments on the financial resources required for the development of the business.
+This MD&A contains a review and analysis of financial results for the year ended December 31, 2017 and identifies business risks that the Company faces and comments on financial resources required for development of the business.

-This MD&A supplements, but does not form part of the interim condensed consolidated financial statements of the Company and the notes thereto for the three months ended March 31, 2017, and consequently should be read in conjunction with the afore-mentioned financial statements and notes thereto and with the Company's audited consolidated financial statements and related notes for the year ended December 31, 2016.
-The information in this MD&A is current as of August 14, 2017.
+This MD&A supplements but does not form part of the consolidated financial statements of the Company and notes thereto for the year ended December 31, 2017, and consequently should be read in conjunction with the afore-mentioned consolidated financial statements which are presented in accordance with International Financial Reporting Standards ("IFRS").
+Information in this MD&A is current as of April 2, 2018.

-All amounts, unless specifically identified as otherwise, both in the Company's consolidated financial statements and this MD&A are expressed in U.S. dollars.
+All amounts, unless specifically identified as otherwise, both in the Company's consolidated financial statements and this MD&A are expressed in US dollars.